Dog Microchipping

 Other Questions Regarding Dog Microchips

-If your dog goes missing, reach out to your microchip provider to inform them and they will also alert animal shelters and clinics in the area of your lost pet.
+If your dog goes missing, reach out to your microchip provider to inform them, and they will also alert animal shelters and clinics in the area of your lost pet.
 The certified veterinary team at Countryside Vets is willing to answer any questions or concerns you have regarding dog microchipping, GPS microchips, and other means of identification should your beloved dog disappear at any point.

 Schedule Your Microchipping Appointment

 If you have other questions regarding our pet microchipping services, contact us today at (920) 968-3322 to set up an appointment or fill out an appointment form online.
-We will be happy to help you understand the benefits of cat microchips and dog microchips as well as listen to any concerns you may have.
+We will be happy to help you understand the benefits of dog microchips as well as listen to any concerns you may have.